Algeria–European Union relations

 Algeria–European Union relations are the foreign relations between the country of Algeria and the European Union.

 History

-Algeria was a member of the European Community during its incorporation with France and after its independence from France.
-Algeria was a member of the European Community until 1976 when a formal treaty excluded Algeria.
+Algeria was a part of the European Economic Community (EEC) during its incorporation within the French Republic, when it was known as L'Algérie Française and was considered an integral part of the Metropolitan France.
+Following its independence from France in 1962, the legal status of its relationship with the EEC was unresolved, as the text of the (1957) Treaty of Rome continued to refer to Algeria by name as an overseas territory of France to which the treaty provisions applied.
+In 1976 the EEC signed a treaty with Algeria, formalizing their relationship as being between neighboring entities.

 Trade

 Algeria has been in an association agreement and a free trade agreement with the European Union since 2005.

 In 2016, 67% of Algeria's exports went to the EU and 44% of Algeria's imports came from the EU.
 Fuel and mining products made up 95.7% of EU imports from Algeria in 2017.
 Chemicals represented the second most important exported product, worth 2.9% of Algeria's exports to the EU.
 The EU's main exports to Algeria are machinery (22.2%), transport equipment (13.4%), agricultural products (12.8%), chemicals (12.8%) and iron and steel (10.2%).